 There are many different types of protected activities one can engage in at work – the list above hardly scratches the surface.
 The main takeaway, though, is that there are certain things employees can do and be legally protected against retaliation from their employers.

-What Counts as Retaliatory Behavior?
+What Counts as Retaliatory Behavior in the Workplace?

 An employer can retaliate against an employee in many different ways.
 Some of these may be overt, but others can be more discreet.
+You may often be wondering how to tell if your boss is retaliating.
+Whether it's your direct manager or employer, workplace retaliation is taken seriously.

 - Passed over for promotion